appium/appium/packages/appium/docs/en/quickstart/test-rb.md

 ```

 The `appium_lib_core` is the main part as an Appium client.
-`appium_lib` has various helper methods, but it was ordinally designed to be used as a global driver variable, that could causes an issue to handle the instance.
+`appium_lib` has various helper methods, but the driver instance was ordinally designed to be used as a global variable.
+It could causes an issue to handle the instance.
-If you would like to manage an appium client instance as an instance variable, please use `appium_lib_core` first.
+`appium_lib_core` does not have such a global variable.

 This example is by the `appium_lib_core` with `test-unit` gem module.
+Tes code in `appium_lib` should be similar.

 ```python title="test.py"
 --8<-- "./sample-code/quickstarts/rb/test.rb"